zbchristian/OVMS-Lilygo-based-Module/Readme.md

 - Fuse and filtering (common mode choke and capacitors) of the input voltage
 - DC/DC converter to provide the Lilygo borad with 5V
     - Auto shutdown of converter at voltage below 11.7V to prevent the drainage of the battery
-- Two CAN busses are implemented
+- Two CAN busses are implemented (compatible with standard OVMS module)
     - ESP32 internal requires only a physical layer
     - Second bus with an MCP2515 controller
     - Solder jumpers to enable 120 &Omega; bus termination resistors
 - Voltage divider to measure the battery voltage (compatible with standard OVMS module)
-- The schematic and borad layout is provided for Autodesk Eagle
+- The schematic and board layout is provided for Autodesk Eagle
-- The Gerber and bill of material is provided for the board production at JLCPCB
+- The Gerber and bill of material is provided for the board production and assembly at JLCPCB
 - Nearly all components are placed on the bottom side of the PCB.
 This allows for an easy access, even when the Lilygo board is soldered to the motherboard
 - 3D printable case to house the motherboard as well as the antennas
     - includes space to utilize external antennas via SMA connectors